-- a) Not permitting development that would adversely affect Almeley Castle and Oldcastle Twt Scheduled Ancient Monuments and their settings. - Requiring appropriate development proposals elsewhere to be accompanied by full archaeological investigations and in the event of significant and/or extensive remains being found they should be preserved in-situ wherever possible. - c) Ensuring all development within Almeley Conservation Area preserves or enhances its character and appearance, paying particular regard to the analysis set out in Appendix 1. - d) Not permitting development that adversely affects features and settings of Listed Buildings and other similar heritage assets. - e) Ensuring every effort is made to retain and conserve buildings and heritage assets of local importance, including traditional rural buildings, and groups of buildings that contribute to the character and appearance of Almeley Conservation Area. - f) Resisting development that would adversely affect Nieuport and Broxwood Court Registered Park and Gardens. - g) Only allowing development within Lemore unregistered park and garden to proceed if an assessment has shown the effects of works will fit sensitively into the garden design.
-The contribution that this park and garden makes to the wider landscape will be relevant to this consideration. - h) Promoting development that would conserve the character of the Parish's historic farmsteads through allowing sensitive conversions where appropriate. - i) Preserving the network of commons through only allowing development that might affect them where this fits sensitively into their character and appearance and protects their biodiversity value.
+- Not permitting development that would adversely affect Almeley Castle a) and Oldcastle Twt Scheduled Ancient Monuments and their settings. - b) Requiring appropriate development proposals affecting heritage assets to be accompanied by a Heritage Impact Statement or full archaeological investigations, and in the event of significant and/or extensive remains being found they should be preserved in-situ wherever possible. - Ensuring all development within Almeley Conservation Area preserves or C) enhances its character and appearance, paying particular regard to the analysis set out in Appendix 1. - Not permitting development that adversely affects features and settings of d) Listed Buildings and other similar heritage assets. - Ensuring every effort is made to retain and conserve buildings and heritage e) assets of local importance, including traditional rural buildings, and groups of buildings that contribute to the character and appearance of Almeley